If You Apply for a Credit Card, Do You Have to Accept It?

 For example, if you were hoping for a balance transfer promotion but the applied-for credit card lacks one, see if they can move you to a credit card that offers it.

-If you don’t want to close the new credit card, you can always just keep it but not use it.
-You will have an open account on your credit report showing an available balance and no negative history.
-That will likely help your score by lowering your credit utilization ratio
+This way, you'll have an open account on your credit report showing an available balance and no negative history — which will likely help your credit score by lowering your credit utilization ratio

 If you want to keep the account open indefinitely, there's an easy way to use the credit card responsibly with minimal effort on your part.
-You can set up one recurring charge to go on that account and then set up the auto-pay to pay the card in full each month.
-As long as you don’t have an annual fee that won’t cost you any money and will keep the card active with very little effort on your part.
+Just set up one recurring charge to go on that account, and then set up autopay to pay the card in full each month.

 FAQs